Independent Sask. pot retailers form co-op to compete with big corporate players

-The weed bunch: Independent Sask. pot retailers form co-op to compete with big corporate players
+Sask.
+Weed Pool: Independent Sask. pot retailers form co-op to compete with big players

+Prairie Cannabis will be among one of nine independent cannabis retailers joining the cooperative.

 Published Wednesday, October 9, 2019 12:58PM CST

-Saskatchewan-based cannabis retailers and entrepreneurs are banding together to fight against multi-national cannabis companies.
+Saskatchewan-based cannabis retailers and entrepreneurs are banding together to push back against multi-national cannabis companies.

 About 23 per cent of the 51 cannabis licenses in Saskatchewan belong to corporations and publically traded franchises.